nus-cs2113-AY1920S2/tp/docs/team/alexlim510.md

   - Justification: To improve the code for maintenance, integration and testing, it should follow certain OOP principles such as the single responsibility principle.
   - Highlights: This enhancement can ease the maintenance of the code.
 Moreover, the addition of new commands also become easier with the help of the open close principle.

+###Contributions to the UG
+- Added screenshots of UI

 ###Contributions to the DG
 - Contributed to section [1.
 Design](https://ay1920s2-cs2113-t15-2.github.io/tp/DeveloperGuide.html#1-design) and [2.1.[Proposed] Subject Feature](https://ay1920s2-cs2113-t15-2.github.io/tp/DeveloperGuide.html#21-proposed-subject-feature)
 - Added figures 1, 2, 3, 4, 6 and 7